The George De Angelis Interview

 You obviously got on very well with Kim.
 Was there anything that surprised you about her during production?

 The one thing that surprised me, when I started working with Kim, was that she had… Kim was an excellent singer but somehow people had convinced her that she was just an OK singer, and I thought that was really wrong!
 I thought Kim had some great shades in her voice, but she was very kind of... sometimes she was hesitant.
 You’ve got to understand that at that stage in her life, Kim was in uncharted territory as a human, let alone as an artist, you know?
 As a person.
 So she was hesitant at times.
 I’m not sure if it was just because Mel wasn’t there, and I’m not sure what other people around Kim would say, but I knew that she was a much better singer than she thought she was.
 I mean she really is a very talented singer!

 Absolutely!
-Kim herself has often said that she viewed Mel as ‘the singer’ in ‘Mel & Kim’ and that this belief may have been shared by others at the time.
-How was Kim’s confidence during recordings?
+Kim, herself, has often said that she viewed Mel as ‘the singer’ in ‘Mel & Kim’, and that this belief may have been shared by others at the time.
+Did you find Kim’s confidence grew during recording?

 Well, Mel was a fantastic singer.
 From the things I was told by Mike [Stock] and Matt [Aitken], Mel was undoubtedly an excellent singer, but what I am trying to say is that I don’t think Kim was the secondary singer.
 I thought that Kim had an excellent voice.
 I tried to push her a little bit out of her safety barrier, and to try new things - and you can hear that in the tracks that we did.
 I was just listening to some of the things we were doing, for instance: towards the end of Downtown Clown, Kim really was exploring new things vocally, which was great.
 I remember Kim telling me that I had brought out a lot of confidence in her and that, through the recording of the album, she actually believed that she grew a lot as a singer.
 You can hear how she grows from one song to another.